wp-plugins/attachments/readme.txt

 * First stable release

 == Upgrade Notice ==

+= 1.0.8 =
+As always, be sure to back up your database and files before upgrading.

 = 1.0.7 =
 Attachments are now stored in such a way that removes an in-place limitation on string lengths for both titles and captions.